Where to Stay in Newport & Aquidneck Island | Hotels, Inns & Rentals

 The Vanderbilt in downtown Newport is a restored mansion with stunning interiors.
 I especially love the dining room — it has a social club feel, and I’m absolutely obsessed with the design details.

-Waterfront hotels & resorts
+Waterfront Hotels & Resorts

 Staff Pick: Hammetts Hotel - We love Hammets for its location, its outdoor spaces, and its connection to Newport and Rhode Island.
 Owned by locals, who have multiple properties and restaurants, they know how to do it right.